ElioaChukri/domain_crawler/README.md

 It can also be run independently by running the password_cracker.py script.
-When run independently, the password cracker will check the urls present in the output_files/valid_dirs.bat and output_files/valid_subdomains.bat directory for any password protected POST endpoints.
+When run independently, the password cracker will check the urls present in the output_files/valid_dirs.bat and output_files/valid_subdomains.bat for any password protected POST endpoints.
 It will then attempt to crack the password of the given endpoint using the given wordlist.

 ```python password_cracker.py -u <username> -p <password_file>```